eventespresso/ee-codeception/README.md

 # EE Codeception Test Suite

-> Note: this is still being developed so its likely it will NOT work in its current state.
+> More documentation in the works.

 This is the codeception test suite for EE that does the following: